-BROWN: I recently went back to the Foreign Press Center with a group of visiting foreign journalists.
+After I retired, I went back to the Foreign Press Center with a group of visiting foreign journalists.
 A couple of resident foreign journalists talked to the group.
 One was from Africa, one from Mexico.
 One of the questions for them was "how do you go about covering the United States?"
-Consistently the answer is it is overwhelming.
+Consistently the answer is "it is overwhelming.
 There is so much information here.
 There are policy makers, there are academics.
 There are think tanks, everything else outside the beltway.
 The question is not access to information.
-It is how you whittle it down and focus on what's really important and of course, satisfy your editors back home.
+It is how you whittle it down and focus on what's really important and of course, satisfy your editors back home."

-Q: Did you find any particular interest in what you were doing on the part of the information agency and the State Department?
+Q: Did you find interest in what you were doing on the part of the State Department?

 BROWN: We were part of USIA.
 Today, the Foreign Press Center is part of the State Department.
 It was an uphill battle.
 You had to work to convince State Department to take us seriously.
 From our facility, journalists could monitor the daily White House and State Department briefings.
-It may have just been audio, I can't recall right now.
+It may have just been audio.
 We were just getting into that facet of technology where you could sit in one place and monitor a lot of other briefings.
 We also had transcripts available.
 One stop shopping is not an overstatement.
 There were a lot of things you could do right from the comfort of our offices there.